CWE

 + Potential Mitigations

 Ensure that you use proper file permissions.
 This can be achieved by using a safe temp file function.
-Temporary files should be writable and readable only by the process which own the file.
+Temporary files should be writable and readable only by the process that owns the file.

 Randomize temporary file names.
 This can also be achieved by using a safe temp-file function.
 This will ensure that temporary files will not be created in predictable places.